 The article, rather than addressing how these three hormones interact, tells the reader that inflammation (CRP) causes toxins to “leak” into the brain.
 Their conclusion is that inflammation stops the overweight person from ever being able to lose weight.
 They even made up an official-sounding name, “weight loss resistance,” so it’s not your fault.

-Of course, they announce their “new cure” – a supplement that includes a probiotic, the spice turmeric and another superfood extract (available for order at end of article).
+Of course, they announce their “new cure” – a supplement that includes a probiotic, the spice turmeric and another superfood extract (“available for order at end of the article.”)
 Inflammation is gaining attention in the health world, but it isn’t the sole cause of weight gain or inability to lose weight.
 You might even be taking a probiotic for gut bacteria. or turmeric for correcting or preventing inflammation.